miyakawataku/fluent-plugin-nsca/README.md

 1. The field specified by `host_name_field` option, if present (highest priority)
   * If the value exceeds the maximum 64 bytes, it will be truncated.
-2. Or `host_name` option, if present
+2. or `host_name` option, if present
   * If the value exceeds the maximum 64 bytes, it causes a config error.
-3. Or the host name of the fluentd server (lowest priority)
+3. or the host name of the fluentd server (lowest priority)
+  * If the value exceeds the maximum 64 bytes, it causes a config error.

 For example,
 assume that the fluentd server has the host name "fluent",